DizNicolasAmor/interviews-practice/DATABASES.md

 Yes, caching in databases operates by storing frequently accessed query results or data in memory or a separate cache layer.
 It speeds up access to information, reducing the need to retrieve data from disk or the database, thereby enhancing overall system performance.

-### 33. How would you design a database to handle a high-traffic, write-intensive application?
+### 33. How to handle a high-traffic, write-intensive application?

 complete.